 The Wharf Rat Rally Motorcycle Association is a not-for-profit society that relies on sponsorships and the help of hundreds of volunteers to maintain its sustainability.
-It is comprised of a volunteer board of directors with 5 members who are business leaders in Southwest Nova Scotia.
-Until recently, the Rally has been organized and run by a totally volunteer board.
+It is comprised of a volunteer board of directors with 12 members who are business leaders in Southwest Nova Scotia.
+Before 2012, the Rally had been organized and run by a totally volunteer board.

 The heart of the rally is the central core of the Town of Digby which offers both a central meeting place and access to the Bay of Fundy on the Digby Wharf.
 Events take advantage of both the streetscape and the water and include music, vendors, raffles, watersport demonstrations, and guided tours.

-In 2011, based on an economic impact study done by Events Nova Scotia (a division of the provincial government), the town of 2,092 had an influx of over 30,000 visitors and 22,500 motorcycle visits from 7.227 unique motorcycles over the course of five days.
+In 2017, based on an economic impact study done by the Province of Nova Scotia, the town of just over 2,000 had an influx of 21,870 total visitors on 8,020 motorcycles entering town multiple times over the course of the event.

-- tax revenues produced by the event totaled $1.9 million
+- tax revenues produced by the event totaled $2.3 million across Canada

-- average spending per person on accommodations was $124.36
+- average total spending for overnight visitors was $472 per person

 - 50% of riders were on Harley-Davidson motorcycles, followed by Honda, Yamaha and Kawasaki

 - on Saturday of the Rally, an estimated 17,933 visitors were in Digby at some point in the day

 Recognizing the value of the economic impact to the area of the event, support has been given to the Wharf Rat Rally by the Province of Nova Scotia, the Town of Digby, and the Municipality of Digby.
 Although our visitors generate revenue for local businesses, the association is very dependent on registrations, donations and sponsorships to pay for bringing contests, builders and general entertainment to the Rally.